Srishti002/Movie-Recommender-System/README.md

 # Movie Recommender System

+## Introduction :
+In this project we are making a movie recommender system using *'Content based Filtering'*

-## Types Of Recommender System:-
+> ### Types Of Recommender System:-

-### 1. Collaborative Filtering :
+  > #### 1.
+Collaborative Filtering :

   Recommends items to you based on ratings of users who gave similar ratings as you.
   Means it finds similarity between users or items and according to that it recommends things.

-### 2. Content based filtering:
+  > #### 2.
+Content based filtering:

   Recommends items based on features of user and item  to find good match.
 Unlike collaborative filtering, it doesn't rely on other users' behaviors.
   There are two methods for this Content based filtering :
      > Feature